ravgeetdhillon/gtk-web/README.md

 The pipeline used by the website is the top-level component of continuous integration, delivery, and deployment.

 The pipeline defined by the GTK.org uses the `Ruby2.5` image.
-There are different jobs that are happening across a pipeline in different stages.
-The jobs define what to run and stages define when and how to run.
-If a pipeline completes successfully without any error, then the final site is built into the `public` directory and is available for download as an artifact.

-GTK.org builds in four stages:

-* installation
-* structuring
-* generation
-* test
-* deploy
+The pipeline consists of a script that runs before the site is tested/deployed.
+The script that runs before the test/deployment of the website basically installs all the `gem/npm dependencies`, fetches the API data regarding the GTK from its [gitlab instance][gtk-gitlab] and then structurizes the website before testing/deploying.

-Each stage has certain jobs associated with it. `installation`, `structuring` and `generation` are primary stages common to all the branches. `test` stage is performed on all branches except `master`. `deploy` stage on the other hand is performed only on `master` branch.
+`test` stage is performed on all branches but `master`. `deploy` stage on the other hand is performed only on `master` branch.

 > If you think that there can be a better pipeline than the existing one, send us a merge request for the same.